harding/old-docs-history-bitcoin.org/_includes/guide_wallets.md

 useful than a normal extended private key---however, it's more secure against multi-level key compromise.
 If an attacker gets a normal parent chain code, he can brute-force find all 2<sup>31</sup> normal chain codes deriving from it.
-If attacker also obtains a child, grandchild, or further-descended private key, he can use the chain code to generate all of the extended private keys descending from that private key.
+If the attacker also obtains a child, grandchild, or further-descended private key, he can use the chain code to generate all of the extended private keys descending from that private key.